Easypay/docs/content/en/api/overview.md

 The easypay API is a collection of web services that allow you to receive payments from customers, be notified of those payments, refund them if necessary, among others.

+A more thorough reference can be found in https://api.prod.easypay.pt/docs.
 ## URLs

 The API endpoints are available through the following domains: